opentensor/developer-docs/docs/dynamic-tao/emission.md

 ### Injection

-The first stage of emissions is *injection of liquidity* into the subnet pools:
+The first stage of emissions is *injection of liquidity* into the subnet pools.
+Each block:

 - TAO is injected into the subnet's TAO reserve.
 - alpha is injected into the subnet's alpha reserve.